Mentoring and Coaching

 Veronika Weisweiller is an accomplished facilitator and presenter with extensive experience in all aspects of business planning and administration.
 She chairs the CMI CPD and IC London & South East Networks.

 Following language studies, a spell as an interpreter and owning a language school, she ran market research projects globally into a range of fields over many years.
 Clients included large corporations, public sector and SMEs, and she coached large teams of researchers.

 A qualified trainer, Veronika has designed and delivered a range of courses and presentations on other topics as diverse as marketing, customer care, finance, disability awareness, quality control, and partnership working.

 For the last 20 years, as a business adviser/consultant Veronika has mentored and coached many business owners and staff in a wide of sectors on their journey of business growth.

-As a Director of the Federation of Small Businesses, she enjoys both the experience of running a large business and the day to day contact with SMEs.
+As a Director of the Federation of Small Business, she enjoys both the experience of running a large business and the day to day contact with SMEs.
 A lot of mentoring comes into play there too.
-Veronika is Chair of the CMI CPD London Network.